 Shilpa has worked in a number of different roles and settings including as a Psychological Therapist within NHS Lothian; Alcohol Brief Interventions Counsellor at Glasgow Council on Alcohol; and Life Skills Facilitator to adolescents and adults in partnership with Stevenson College, Edinburgh.

-Shilpa is registered with the Health and Care Professions Council (HCPC) and accredited by the British Psychological Society (BPS).
+Shilpa is registered with the Health and Care Professions Council (HCPC).